PatrickEMcLean/chapbook/CuthbertLongSuffering.md

 wealthy people thought endeared them to their elderly servants.
 But nothing coming through that gilded age squalk box at 12:15 a.m. could be endearing.

+"Afoot sir?
+Are you sure?"

+"To the Lynx's Den!" came the eager voice and then nothing.

+Cuthbert dragged his weary bones from his bed and climbed into his tuxedo.
+Beneath his carefully neutral professional facade, he struggled to calm his emotions by telling himself that it could, in fact be worse.
+An eccentric master, after all, was hardly unknown in the annals of fine English butlery.
+It was something to be born with dignity and aplomb.

 but at 12:15 am, that humorous dive